 NEHA is excited to be a partner in administration of the EHTER Course.
 This course, developed by the Centers for Disease Control & Prevention (CDC) Environmental Health Services Branch (EHSB), is designed to provide emergency response training for environmental health professionals.

 EHTER Training Course Opportunities

-Awareness Level: The full 32-hour EHTER Course is currently being administered by FEMA, Center for Domestic Preparedness (CDP).
-The in-person course is currently being transitioned into an online training program set to be released in late 2015.
-View recording of in-person course.
+Awareness Level: The full 32-hour EHTER Course is currently being administered by FEMA, Center for Domestic Preparedness (CDP) online-only.
+Link to the IS-305 EHTER Awareness course in the FEMA EMI online course catalog: https://training.fema.gov/is/courseoverview.aspx?code=IS-305

 While there are no mandatory prerequisites for the EHTER Awareness Level course, it is recommended that students complete the following courses/trainings prior to attendance: